Preliminary Research Presentation and Exam

 - Advise your student to submit the CS-08 before beginning of next semester (in order to be officially admitted into the PhD program).

 - Read the PRP report before the PRP talk, and come prepared with feedback on the report.
-You will be attesting to this in Part II of the CS-09 PRP Exam Report.

 - Attend the faculty discussion on the PRPs.
 If you can not attend, send your feedback by email to the Exam Director.